walmartlabs/costanza/README.md

   - `stack`: The javascript stack trace of the error, if available.

 - `rawError`: The raw error object that generated the event, if available.
 This is not guaranteed to be JSON safe.

+Enabled features may be controlled with the `options` parameter.
+These include:

+- `safeMode`: Disables native overrides
+- `noGlobal`: Disables global `onerror` and `error` event tracking

 ### #run(name, [info, ] callback)